Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Complete-Multi-Region.md

 ## Further details on the Complete Starter Module and config file

-The `config.yaml` file also comes with helpful templated variables such as `default_location` and `root_parent_management_group_id` which get prompted for during the ALZ PowerShell Module run.
-Alternatively, you can opt to not use the templated variables and hard-code the values in the `config.yaml` file.
+The example config files have helpful templated variables such as `starter_location_##` and `root_parent_management_group_id` which get prompted for during the ALZ PowerShell Module run.
+Alternatively, you can opt to not use the templated variables and hard-code the values in your config file.

 > **Note:** We recommend that you use the `caf-enterprise-scale` module for management groups and policies, and the `hubnetworking` module for connectivity resources.
 However, connectivity resources can be deployed using the `caf-enterprise-scale` module if you desire.